koengr/QCforBusiness/_essentials/applications-overview.md

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title">At a glance</legend>

+The most important application areas are

+1.  the simulation of chemistry and materials,

+2.  cracking cryptography,

-- Four key applications in IT are: simulation of chemistry and materials, cracking cryptography, using quantum networks to distribute cryptographic keys, and solving large-scale optimization and AI problems.
+3.  using quantum networks to distribute cryptographic keys, and

+4.  solving large-scale optimisation and AI problems.

-- Not every quantum speedup is useful: a much faster classical computer is often a better choice.
-In optimisation and AI, we have not found a truly valuable ‘killer application’ yet.
+Getting utility out of a quantum computer is not straightforward.
+It requires an algorithm that beats all other known methods (even those that run on much faster classical computers), and it must tackle a problem with real-world relevance.
+Especially in optimisation and AI, we have not found a convincing ‘killer application’ yet.

 </fieldset>

 In the previous chapter, we saw that quantum computers are extremely slow computers, but they happen to solve some problems more efficiently, that is, in fewer steps.
-The most important question in this field
+The most important question in this field is:
-is: **what advantage do quantum computers have on which problems**?
+**what advantage do quantum computers have on which problems**?

 The [Quantum Algorithm Zoo](https://quantumalgorithmzoo.org/)[^3] lists pretty much all known quantum algorithms.
 It has grown into an impressive list that cites over 400 papers.
-Unfortunately, upon closer inspection, it’s hard to extract precisely the useful business applications from it, for various reasons.
-Several algorithms solve highly artificial problems for which no real business use-cases are known.
-Others may make unrealistic assumptions or may only offer a speedup in the formal number of computational steps (but not in actual wall clock time).
+Unfortunately, upon closer inspection, it’s hard to extract precisely the useful business applications, for a few reasons.
+Some algorithms solve highly artificial problems for which no real business use cases are known.
+Others may make unrealistic assumptions or may only offer a speedup when a problem grows to outrageously large problems (that we never encounter in the real world).
 Nevertheless, it’s definitely recommended to scroll through.

 For this book, we take a different approach.
 We focus specifically on algorithms with plausible business applications.
-To assess their advantage, we break our main question down in two parts:
+To assess their advantage, we split our main question into two parts:

 - What are projected applications with a quantum speedup?

-- How large is the advantage of known speedups?
+- How large is the practical advantage these speedups?

 [^3]: https://quantumalgorithmzoo.org/

 ## What are projected applications with a quantum speedup?

-We foresee four major use cases where quantum computing can make a real impact on society.
+We foresee four major families of use cases where quantum computing can make a real impact on society.
 We briefly discuss each of them here and link to a later chapter that discusses each application in more depth.

 ### 1. Simulation of other quantum systems: molecules, materials, and chemical processes